pnp-software/cordetfw/README.md

 The specification of the CORDET Framework is language-independent.
 This project provides a C-language implementation of the CORDET Framework.
 Its chief characteristics are:

-- Well-Defined Semantics: unambiguously defined behaviour.
+- **Well-Defined Semantics**: unambiguously defined behaviour.
-- Minimal Memory Requirements: core module footprint of around 20 kBytes.
+- **Minimal Memory Requirements**: core module footprint of around 20 kBytes.
-- Small CPU Demands: efficient implementation in C.
+- **Small CPU Demands**: efficient implementation in C.
-- Excellent Scalability: memory footprint and CPU demands are independent of number of supported services.
+- **Excellent Scalability**: memory footprint and CPU demands are independent of number of supported services.
-- High Reliability: test suite with 100% code, branch, and condition coverage.
+- **High Reliability**: test suite with 100% code, branch, and condition coverage.
-- Formal Specification: user requirements formally specify the implementation.
+- **Formal Specification**: user requirements formally specify the implementation.
-- Requirement Traceability: all requirements individually traced to implementation and verification evidence.
+- **Requirement Traceability**: all requirements individually traced to implementation and verification evidence.
-- Documented Code: doxygen documentation for all the source code.
+- **Documented Code**: doxygen documentation for all the source code.
-- Demo Application: complete application demonstrating capabilities and mode of use.
+- **Demo Application**: complete application demonstrating capabilities and mode of use.

 These characteristics make the C2 Implementation especially well-suited for use in embedded and mission-critical applications.